sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The following are required, but not addressed in this design doc.
 This would be addressed in one or more separate docs.

 1. The feature deployed by kubernetes must have passed nightly tests.
-2. The manifest for the feature must honor controls laid by switch as enable/disable/start/stop.
+2. The manifest for the feature must honor controls laid by switch as start/stop.
 3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.
 4. The container image deployed must have cleared standard security checks laid for any SONiC images
-5. The secured access to master kubernetes nodes and image registry.
+5. The secured access to master kubernetes nodes and the container registries.
-6. The switch should be able to reach container registry through secured channel.
+6. The secrets requied to access container registry is provided by master through secured objects.

 # Design proposal